 Michigan State University

 My research interests can be generalized to the field of Computer Architecture and Systems.
-My current research deals with hardware–software mechanisms for concurrency, resiliency, and security of future parallel computer architectures.
+My current research deals with hardware–software mechanisms for parallelism, security, and resiliency of future parallel computer architectures.
 I enjoy simulating and building architecture prototypes.

 Computer systems have recently seen a rise of malicious exploits on processor hardware.
 Virtualization technologies expose hardware resources, thus requiring strong isolation and obfuscation guarantees for security.
-This research aims to address this challenge by devising methods to secure parallel processors, while meeting the efficiency and responsiveness expectations of the system.
+Moreover, with the advent of confidential computing, the authenticity of sensitive code execution requires fast remote attestations.
+This research aims to address these challenges by devising methods to secure parallel processors, while meeting the efficiency and responsiveness expectations of the system.

 The focus of this reseaerch is to build architectural mechanisms and protocols that exploit application through hardware layers to co-optimize processor resiliency and efficiency.